John Peel: Festive Fifty

 The Festive Fifty – a countdown of the best tracks of the year as voted for by the listeners – was an annual tradition of Peel's Radio 1 show.
-Despite his eclectic play list, it tended to be composed largely of "white boys with guitars", as Peel complained in 1988.
-In 1991, the broadcast of the chart was cancelled due to a lack of votes.
+Despite his eclectic playlist, it tended to be composed largely of "white boys with guitars", as Peel complained in 1988.

-Topped by Nirvana's "Smells Like Teen Spirit", this Phantom Fifty was eventually broadcast at the rate of one track per programme in 1993.
+In 1991, the broadcast of the chart was cancelled, because it would be topped by Nirvana's "Smells Like Teen Spirit", and featured none of the dance music that Peel had favoured that year.
+This Phantom Fifty was eventually broadcast at the rate of one track per programme in 1993.

 The 1997 chart was initially cancelled due to the lack of air-time Peel had been allocated for the period, but enough "spontaneous" votes were received over the phone that a Festive Thirty-One was compiled and broadcast.

 Peel wrote that "The Festive 50 dates back to what was doubtless a crisp September morning in the early-to-mid Seventies, when John Walters and I were musing on life in his uniquely squalid office.
 In our waggish way, we decided to mock the enthusiasm of the Radio 1 management of the time for programmes with alliterative titles.
 Content, we felt, was of less importance than a snappy Radio Times billing.
 In the course of our historic meeting we had, I imagine, some fine reasons for dismissing the idea of a Festive 40 and going instead for a Festive 50, a decision that was to ruin my Decembers for years to come, condemning me to night after night at home with a ledger, when I could have been out and about having fun, fun, fun."

 After his death, the Festive Fifty was continued on Radio 1 by Rob da Bank, Huw Stephens and Ras Kwame for two years, but then given to Peel-inspired Internet radio station Dandelion Radio, and continues to be compiled.